Iver88/Unciv-Bohemia/README.md

 ## Todo
 - Czech and german translation (for cities as well, variations depending on language for each language)
 - Nation texts
-- Loket city state (home of Charles IV. not included in nation cities due to small size)
 - Charles university (unique building replacing Oxford University)
 - Škoda works (+4 Production, all Armor and Artillery units produced in this city get +20 XP?
 Needs iron or copper resource in city)
 - Baťa works (4 Production, +4 Happiness?
 Needs horses, sheep, deer, furs, ivory, wild boar or cattle in city)